livereload/livereload-js/README.md

 ### Animated transitions

 LiveReload can animate changes.
 To enable animated transitions pass `animate=true` to `livereload.js` when including in the script tag.
-The default transition duration is 280ms and is configurable via `animation_duration`.
-The value is integer in milliseconds.
+The default transition duration is 280ms and configurable when an integer is passed as value to `animate`, e.g. `animate=400` (in milliseconds).

 Issues & Limitations